libigl/libigl.github.io/docs/static-library.md

 This library extra provides a simplified wrapper to the triangle 2d triangle meshing library.

-### viewer
-This library extra utilizes glfw and glew to open an opengl context and launch a simple mesh viewer.

 ### xml
 This library extra utilizes tinyxml2 to read and write serialized classes containing Eigen matrices and other standard simple data-structures.